 number 401 had been built for a Mr. Hans Frese in Bremen and the boat was named "Sonderling".
 In A&Rs list of the building

-One year later in 1922 another small series of 3 units were built with the building numbers 1499-1501.
-Two of these at last built

-boats were ordered from a
+One year later in 1922 another series of three were built with the building numbers 1499-1501.
+Two of these were ordered from a

-customer in Denmark and the other one for one in England.
-Two of theses boats, namely the building numbers 1499 (Novatus of Theo Nieuwenhuizen) and 1501 (Krümel of Rasmus
+customer in Denmark and the other for one in England.
+Two of these boats survive today; the building numbers 1499 (Novatus of Theo Nieuwenhuizen) and 1501 (Krümel of Rasmus

-Braun) have made it until today.
+Braun).
 They regularly participate at various boat meetings.
-A nice article about these two oldtimers had been published in the magazine "Yacht Classic" edition 1/2017.
+A nice article about these two old-timers had been published in the magazine "Yacht Classic" edition 1/2017.
 With their sail area of

-A well known boat designer at the time in Germany was ship-building engineer from Berlin-Charlottenburg Artur Tiller.
+A well-known boat designer at the time in Germany was ship-building engineer from Berlin-Charlottenburg, Artur Tiller.
 He designed a large

 (1924), Svane (1929) and the 6m-Catkreuzer (1930).
-All designs show the characteristic fingerprint of Tiller`s designs.
-They all have the at the time uniquely designed keel with a fin- shape.
-It allowed an easier turning of the boat when tacking and also reduced the area of resistance.
+All designs show the characteristic fingerprint of Tiller´s designs.
+They all have the

+uniquely designed (at the time) keel with a fin shape.
+It allowed for easier turning when tacking and also reduced the area of resistance.
 The needed ballast was attached as an "iron-shoe" to the

 a Marconi-rig.
-Obviously Tiller considered the Marconi of advantage because their easier handling versus the gaff
+Obviously, Tiller considered the Marconi of advantage because of their easier handling over the gaff versions.

 The catboat Teufelchen (= little devil) had been presented extensively in 1924 by an article in the magazine "Die Yacht".
 It had been made